-The development of the siege business among the Slavs (according to available evidence in historical sources) shows how, in a very short period of time, they were able to master a rather complicated military craft, going from perfect ignorance of the attack principles of a fortified settlement to using sophisticated, sophisticated equipment in sieges.
+The development of siege work among the Slavs (according to the available evidence in historical sources) shows how in a very short period of time they were able to master a rather complex military craft, going from complete ignorance of the principles of attacking a fortified settlement to the use of sophisticated, complex technology during sieges.

 We emphasize that for the period under consideration siege weapons are the top of military technology, and not all warlike peoples were able to use them, which can not be said about the Slavs.
 We can assume that this situation was due to the fact that the Slavs themselves were already quite familiar with woodworking, and understanding of the creation of machines against this background came to them quickly enough.

 The same situation was in shipbuilding, when the Slavs, actively using odnodrevki, learned about the technical possibilities of building more complex ships.
 It seems that the use of odnodrevki with extended boards boards was a big step forward.
 We don’t know on which boats the Slavs made the hikes that the sources tell us about the Greek islands or the east coast of Italy, but these transitions were not as simple as modern man might think and required a lot of knowledge.

 If at the beginning of the VI century.
 Since the Slavs could not even think about the seizure of cities, from the middle of the century they actively participated in sieges, at first together with the Huns, and then with the Avars, gradually increasing knowledge in this military craft.